You are what?!: Cicenas and Grineviciute hit a sexual conundrum in Slow / Photo courtesy of Totem Films and Sundance Institute

 I wanna sex you up: Grineviciute and Cicenas try and try again in Slow / Photo courtesy of Totem Films and Sundance Festival

-Badgley has every right to establish his boundaries, but it is odd to equate dramatic make-believe with actual infidelity, pretend sex with intercourse.
+Badgley has every right to establish boundaries, but it is odd to equate dramatic make-believe with actual infidelity, pretend sex with intercourse.
 The No Sex, Please contingent already won.
-Movies coming out of Hollywood have never been more stodgy and sexless, like the Hays Code came back into fashion at every studio.
+Movies from Hollywood have never been more stodgy and sexless.
+It's like the Hays Code came back into fashion at every studio.

 Slow reminds us that sex in movies is not just about the morbid depiction of naked bodies getting it on but a crucial part of the self and human relationships.
 To keep it off-limits of film shortchanges artists and audiences.
-The movie advances to its bittersweet conclusion confirming how daunting it can be to align our feelings and desires.
+The movie advances to its bittersweet conclusion, confirming how daunting it can be to align our feelings and desires.
 A dance scene that points toward romantic communion, while a final song speaks of disillusion.
 It is so hard to translate the language of love into action, but we cannot help but keep trying.
+I hope the awards from film festivals push this movie into Art House theatres.
+Don't let the prudes take adult, romantic movies away from the grownups.

 A satellite technician suffers solitude and mindlessly commits a mistake with dire consequences in outer space.